 Leishmaniasis is an infection caused by a protozoan parasite of the genus Leishmania and is transmitted to humans by a bite from an infected phlebotomine sandfly.
-The parasite is found in many tropical/sub-tropical regions of the world, and in parts of Europe.
+The parasite is found in many tropical/sub-tropical regions of the world, including parts of Europe.

 Tick-borne encephalitis (TBE)

 TBE is a viral infection transmitted to humans by the bite of infected Ixodes ricinus ticks or through ingestion of unpasteurised dairy products from infected animals.
 Ixodes ticks can be found in regions stretching from mainland Europe to Japan .

 West Nile virus (WNV)

 WNV activity in Europe is monitored during the transmission season: a map of reported cases is available on the European Centre for Disease Prevention and Control website.

 Advice for travellers

-- Aedes spp. mosquitoes bite during daylight hours.
+Aedes mosquitoes bite during the day.

-- Sandflies bite at dusk and after dark, but will bite during the day if disturbed.
+Sandflies bite at dusk and after dark, but will bite during the day if disturbed.

 Advice for health professionals – the returned traveller